Top 20 Alaska USA Events and Festivals

 Handy link for more about the May Day Fly-In & Air Show:

 A popular event for many decades, Gold Rush days officially began in 1990 as Juneau’s two-day annual mining and logging competition.
 The first day (Saturday) concentrates on mining events with rock slab drilling competitions, hand mucking and spike driving contests and the second day (Sunday) focusses on logging events with log rolling, speed climbing, cable splicing, chopping and axe throwing contests.
 Events especially geared for children include carnival games, gold panning and hand mucking.

-For more information about Gold Rush Days visit:
+For more on Gold Rush Days see:

 May Day Fly-In & Air ShowSitka Summer Music Festival